supercollider/scvim/README.md

 * `<leader>sj` on a word opens the class file
 * `<leader>si` on a word opens the implementations of ...
 * `<leader>sr` on a word opens the references to ...
+* `<leader>sd` on a word opens the corresponding helpfile inside the supercollider help

 Variables:
 ----------